GarvGeek/ahref-url-opener/README.md

 - **tabs**: Required to access the active tab's URL.
 - **activeTab**: Allows the extension to interact with the current tab.
+- **ContextMenu**: Allows to access ahref url opener from context menu.

 ## License